niranjansah87/AutoZ/README.md

-#🚀 Project Description:
+🚀 Project Description:

 Rental Management System with PFSD Implementation

-#🏢 Project Title: AutoZ720
+🏢 Project Title: AutoZ720

+<a href="https://autoz720.pythonanywhere.com/">Project Link</a>

 Overview:
 Embark on a transformative journey through the realms of efficient property management with our groundbreaking project - PFSD-RMS v1.0.
 In our third Problem-Based Learning (PBL-3) endeavor of the 4th semester, we present a Rental Management System that seamlessly integrates the principles of Process Flow and System Design (PFSD) to revolutionize the way we manage rental properties.